 How to store it

-This raspberry coconut cake will keep well for 3-4 days.
+This raspberry and coconut cake will keep well for 3-4 days.
 It stays moist so long as it’s kept in an airtight container.
 As it contains fruit, it’s best to keep it in the fridge if it lasts any longer than a day.
-Let the slices comes to room temperature before serving.
+Let the slices come to room temperature before serving.

 A coconut loaf cake with icing drizzling down the sides on a wire rack.